-Flip Or Flop’s Christina And Tarek El Moussa Sign On For Season 8!
+‘Flip Or Flop’s’ Christina And Tarek El Moussa Sign On For Season 8

 — TVLine.com (@TVLine) April 25, 2017

-Nevertheless. the future of Flip Or Flop – at least, the version of it hosted by Tarek and Christina – had been in doubt.
+Nevertheless, the future of Flip Or Flop — at least, the version of it hosted by Tarek and Christina — had been in doubt.
 As the New York Daily News reported in early March, HGTV announced plans to expand the show to five other cities, with five other, non-divorcing couples hosting.

 This news got fans thinking that maybe Tarek & Christina were done.
 However, Allison Page, general manager of U.S. programming for HGTV, said that plans had been in the works to expand the scope of the franchise long before news of Christina and Tarek’s marital troubles broke.